-The 2017 Corporate Human Rights Benchmark assessed 98 of the largest publicly traded companies in the world from the Agricultural Products, Apparel and Extractives sectors on 100 human rights indicators.
-This company's score was in the 60-69 band range.
-The overall average score was 28.7%.
+The 2019 Corporate Human Rights Benchmark assessed 200 of the largest publicly traded companies in the world from the Agricultural Products, Apparel, Extractives and ICT Manufacturing sectors on 100 human rights indicators.
+This company's score was in the 70-80 band range.
+The overall average score was a disappointing 24%.

 This company received a score of 41.8/100 in the Newsweek Green Ranking 2017, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
 Ranking methodology by Corporate Knights and HIP Investor.

 This company has been criticised by ActionAid for having subsidiaries in tax havens.
 One of the main reasons companies have subsidiaries in tax havens is to dodge their taxes.
 Developing countries lose more to tax dodging than they receive in aid each year.

 [Source 2011][More on Finance]

 This company is a certified member of the Responsible Jewellery Council (RJC).
 Certification under the RJC system demonstrates that the Member's business practices conform to RJC's Code of Practices for business ethics, human rights, social and environmental performance.

 Between 2015 and 2018 this company paid $6.8 billion tax on a total income of $93 billion, earning the number 5 spot on Michael West's Top 40 Tax Payers 2020.
 West calculated which of Australia's largest companies have paid the most tax using three years of tax transparency data published by the Australian Tax Office.

 [Source 2018][More on Finance]